mgigroup1/TDA-informed-Optimization/README.md

+example code for the paper "Topology-informed Derivative-Free Stochastic Optimization Method"

 The code and simulation files for a Pharmaceutical Manufacturing Process Model. files include:
 1. Matlab files for running the OMatlab